-Using technology to improve audits and supply chain controls
+Using tech to improve audits and supply chain controls

 While the number and frequency of outbreaks have increased in recent years, the rate and range of audits have climbed dramatically as well, in part due to more stringent standards and better technology solutions.
 Experts blame most of these incidents on the breakdown of basic good manufacturing practices (GMPs).

 Fortunately, it doesn’t have to be that way.
-Especially if your company has a world-class internal and external audit program powered by data that quickly and accurately identifies the most pressing risks.
+Especially if your company has a world-class audit program powered by data that quickly and accurately identifies the most pressing risks.

 Prepare an audit plan

-If you’re struggling to develop a comprehensive audit plan, this ebook goes behind the scenes of top concerns, costs, and more.
-Read on to learn how you can be prepared for this event at any time.
+So, if you’re struggling to develop a comprehensive audit plan, this ebook goes behind the scenes of top concerns, costs, and more.
+Read on to learn how you prepare for an audit at any time.

 A Sneak Preview: How Technology Can Improve Audits and Supply Chain Controls